laidbackware/laidbackware.github.io/docs/app-platform/tanzu-supply-chains/component-authoring.md

 ### Task script

 The task script expects 3 environment variables, which were set by the wrapper. `WORKSPACE_YAML` and `WORKSPACE_YTT` represent the workspace paths and `WORKLOAD_NAME` is needed to substitute into the yaml.
+By make these environment variables it means that the script can be Tekton agnostic and enables running/testing outside Tekton.

 `web-template-values.yaml` and `web-template-overlays.yaml` are rendered using Bash to inject the workload name.